balena-io-experimental/text2speech/README.md

 You should be able to `git push resin master` to your devices!

-You can change the text by setting a `TEXT` environment variable for you app/device.
+You can change the text by setting a `TEXT` environment variable for your app/device in the Resin dashboard.

 **Note**: If you used an already existing application that you've previously pushed other code